• Skip to primary navigation

 Can I prepare the extra elements ahead of time?

-There are various elements to this beetroot cured salmon dish and they are really quick and easy to prepare.
+The extra elements that we’ve included our beetroot cured salmon recipe are really quick and easy to prepare.
 Each of these elements compliments the salmon and balances out this oily fish.

 Put together they make an impressive plate of food.
 The pickled cucumber can be made ahead of time, a couple of days in advance of being served and kept in the fridge until you need it.